 Candlestick charts like the following depict a bull trending market.
-Higher highs and higher lows, as long as the retrace low doesn’t extend lower than the previous low the up trend is expected to continue.
+Higher highs and higher lows as long as the retrace low don’t extend lower than the previous low then up trend is expected to continue.
 The underlying financial asset in question should print a new high as another condition.
-Long wicked candles at the bottom of structure confirm to an extent the continuation of the move.
+Long wicked candles at the bottom of the structure confirm to an extent the continuation of the move.

 Candlestick charts are easy to read when you understand the basics.
 They are the basis for all traders and some investors that want a grasp on the technical aspect of a company.
 The candlestick chart represents the market structure of a stock that should hold or potentially reverse.
 This presents traders with trading and investing opportunities.